-- The hospital cafeteria, Subway, and Wendy's, are all located on the first floor of Shands Hospital. - The Sun Terrace is located in the courtyard near the entrance to the Health Science Center Library and has several dining options. - Reitz Union, located on Museum Road, also offers a variety of restaurants.
-Days and hours vary per food court.
+The hospital cafeteria, Subway, and Wendy's are all located on the first floor of UF Health Shands Hospital.

+- The Sun Terrace is in the courtyard near the entrance to the Health Science Center Library and has several dining options. - Reitz Union, located on Museum Road, also offers a variety of restaurants.